-You can make a stopover at Kayabwe town while on your way to visit the Bwindi impenetrable N.P or Queen Elizabeth national park, and take goofy and memorable photos at the equator with your legs placed on either side of the equator line.
+Plan a stopover at Kayabwe town while on your way to visit the Bwindi impenetrable N.P or Queen Elizabeth national park.
+It’s a great place to take goofy and memorable photos at the equator.
+You can event stand with a leg placed on either side of the equator line.

 - Enjoy delicious organic food

-The fresh taste of the Ugandan food is incomparable to none in the world, and the same can be said about the generous food portions served in restaurants across the country.
+The fresh taste of Ugandan food is incomparable any other food in the world.
+The same can be said about the generous food portions served in restaurants across the country.
 Have a taste of staple foods like Matooke (mashed plantain) served with pounded groundnuts and fresh veggies.
 Not forgetting the sweet potatoes which many visitors to the country attest to being sweeter than they are used to.

 8. Take a cruise along the Kazinga channel

-The Kazinga channel cruise in Queen Elizabeth national park is an all-time favorite for those who wish to see a wide range of birds and animals in comfort.
-You can see lots of hippos, crocodiles, elephants and birds like the saddle billed stork and pink backed pelicans lazing around on the water banks or in water as you sail.
+The Kazinga channel cruise in Queen Elizabeth national park is an all-time favorite.
+It’s especially great for those who wish to see a wide range of birds and animals in luxury.
+Hippos, crocodiles, elephants, and birds such as the saddle-billed stork and pink-backed pelicans can be seen lazing around on the water banks or in water as you sail.

 9. Visit the Batwa of Mgahinga

 Pay the Batwa people – an indigenous pygmy tribe – a visit and learn about their culture.
-How they lived in the caves before the primates invaded their domain as well as learn how they now co-exist with the animals in the Mgahinga forest.
+You can learn about the caves they lived in before the primates invaded their domain.
+You’ll also learn how they now co-exist with the animals in the Mgahinga forest.

 10. Visit the beautiful Murchison falls

-Take a boat cruise to the bottom of these breathtaking falls in Murchison falls N.P, sailing past hippos, lurking crocodiles and startling eroded earth cliffs along the way.
+If you visit Uganda, take a boat cruise to the bottom of these breathtaking falls in Murchison Falls N.P, sailing past hippos, lurking crocodiles, and startling eroded earth cliffs along the way.